I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 There is only one (slight) negative about the strap construction that I’ll discuss in more detail in the “cons” section.
-Here’s the basics, though: I had had random loose threads around the straps.
+Here are the basics, though: I had had random loose threads around the straps.
 However, there was no progressive deterioration and no negative impact functionality.
 I fixed the sloppy aesthetic by trimming the threads.
 Still, a better sewing job would’ve prevented it.

 Incredible Side Support When “Spreading the Floor”

-The inside and outside of the “upper” were constructed with wide sections of a much sturdier and more resistant material than the rest of the shoe.
+The inside and outside of the “upper” were constructed with wide sections of much sturdier and more resistant material than the rest of the shoe.
 These sections of material are there specifically to reinforce the sides of the shoes, particularly to resist the force of your foot rotating or pushing outward.

-The sections are a few inches wide and located on either side around the midfoot region, which is where the most of the force is directed through when pushing out lateral.
+The sections are a few inches wide and located on either side around the midfoot region, which is where most of the force is directed through when pushing out lateral.
 The material extends up from the sole of the shoe at the arch.
 From there, it goes all the way up to the laces, and then actually wraps around the entire laces section.
 So the material really wraps goes from one side of the shoe to the other, creating greater and more broadly distributed side support.

 Trust me, your feet will be rock solid when pushing up against the sides of these shoes during sumo pulls.
 While rolling your ankle during sumo deadlifts is very rare, these shoes will absolutely prevent that.

-A more practical benefit is that you spend less energy and focus on maintaining ankle position.
-On top of that, the mechanics become slightly more advantageous: You have what is essentially an immovable side wall around your foot that you can push off of; thus, you can driving more force into the floor and pull more total weight than you could otherwise.
+A more practical benefit is that you spend less energy and focus on maintaining your ankle position.
+On top of that, the mechanics become slightly more advantageous: You have what is essentially an immovable side wall around your foot that you can push off of; thus, you can drive more force into the floor and pull more total weight than you could otherwise.